Let’s talk about Groove Awards 2013.

 Many people streamed in clad in all sorts of colours and ‘swag’.
 Notable were men dressed in red pants, colored shirts, t-shirts and even multi-coloured sweaters.
 Could it be that people didn’t understand the meaning of black-tie?

-For starters, a black-tie event as defined various online sources is a dress code for evening events and social functions derived from British and American costume conventions of the 19th century.
+For starters, a black-tie event as defined by various online sources is a dress code for evening events and social functions derived from British and American costume conventions of the 19th century.
 Worn only for events after 4 p.m., black tie is less formal than white tie but more formal than informal or business dress.
 It is also more formal than recent intermediate codes of “creative,” “alternate” or “optional” black tie.

 It’s further explains that, for men, the elements of black tie are a suit, of black or midnight blue wool, in which the jacket lapels and trouser braid are of silk or other contrasting material, a white dress shirt, a black bow tie, an evening waistcoat or cummerbund, and black dress shoes.
-Women’s dress for black tie occasions has varied greatly through the years; traditionally it was dinner (ankle) or tea (below mid-calf) length sleeveless dress, often accompanied a wrap or stole, gloves, and evening shoes.
+Women’s dress for black tie occasions has varied greatly through the years; traditionally it was dinner (ankle) or tea (below mid-calf) length sleeveless dress, often accompanied by a wrap or stole, gloves, and evening shoes.
 Today, cocktail (knee) length dresses are considered equally appropriate in most places.

 Did we just intentionally ignore the instructions on the invite letter?
 Was it of any importance to us?
 Is it just a culture that Kenyans are never serious about such details?
 Did we think of the sponsors who decided this was going to be black-tie event?

 “Look at it from a different perspective Patience.
-You immediately get it wrong dictating what people need to wear.
+You immediately get it wrong by dictating what people need to wear.
 And you actually get it wrong when you invite such a huge number.
 Many times, black tie events will only cater for just a few people, that way, you can dictate the details.”
 Remarked one of my friends.

 Someone else mentioned that the lack of control on who was going to be invited was a definite recipe for disaster.
 That the lack of knowledge on who exactly who was going to show up was a blow on the dress code.
 Everyone was bound to dress up as comfortably and in as many styles as there were invites.